 4 – Is that tree wired?!?

 These tiny bonsai trees are in fact made with copper wire and the work of the incredibly talented artist Ken To.
-And best of all is if you have a few hundred pounds going spare you can in fact buy one!
-Please do check out the source link to this one, because this tree I choose is just one of many that are all worth seeing.
+And best of all is if you have a few hundred pounds going spare you can, in fact, buy one!

 3 – The Worlds Smallest Tree House

 You are looking at the mind-blowing work of artist Takanori Aiba because he makes these amazing bonsai ‘dioramas’ that are all made to look like tree houses that are fit for an emperor.
 The detail is nothing short of jaw-dropping and they are well worth checking out.

 2 – Bonsai trees are not toys! ..but this one on the other hand is a whole different story!

 For this rather unusual bonsai tree, we welcome back Makoto Azuma (as seen in post 10&8) because once again we are seeing what is supposed to represent how the building block of a normal bonsai tree can’t really be seen until we as close as we can be to them.

 It just doesn’t get any better than this amazing bonsai tree inspired by the Lord of the Rings set design of Bilbo Baggins’ house!
 The little wooden picket fence just finishes it off beautifully and a real showcase of what a true Bonsai master can achieve.